Roger92/metric-ruler-labels/README.md

 It adds additional labels for the metric measurements to your ruler.
 It is not changing any systems etc. It only applies an additional label to the UI.

 ## V9 - Compatability
-Its compatible with V9 - Checked ob Build 242.
+Its compatible with V9 - Checked on Build 269.

 ## Table of Contents